 2. Conduct Procurements

 Decide the winner by conferencing with the bidders, having techniques for evaluating the proposals and having independent estimates to make sure the bids are within the range of normal.
-It doesn’t hurt to seek the advice of experts in the areas your contracting to get their perspective.
+It doesn’t hurt to seek the advice of experts in the areas you’re contracting to get their perspectives.

 There are also analytical techniques you can apply.
 Advertising is a good way to make sure you’re casting the widest net possible, so you can decide based on all potential bidders.
 Then there are procurement negotiations that will be needed to tweak the final contracts to meet your needs and the contractor.
 You should use a purchase order to document the price, quantity, delivery window and terms of payment of the goods/services you order.
 It’s a legally binding document that ensures that you and your vendor are on the same page.
 Our purchase order template can help you create one that fits your project.

 3. Control Procurements